On the Circuit Diameter Conjecture: Introduction

-\conjecture[Circuit Diameter Conjecture -- Original formulation \cite{bfh-14}] This means that either between $\diamfd_\Edges(f,d)$ and $\diamfd_\Circuits(f,d)$, or between $\diamfd_\Circuits(f,d)$ and $\diamfd_f(f,d)$ we lose validity of the bound $f-d$.
-Suppose Conjecture \ref{original} is true -- then there is a significant conceptual difference between walking along edges and walking along any circuits.
+\conjecture[Circuit Diameter Conjecture -- Original formulation \cite{bfh-14}] Suppose Conjecture \ref{original} is true -- then there is a significant conceptual difference between walking along edges and walking along any circuits.
 If Conjecture~\ref{original} is not true, there is a significant conceptual difference between taking steps of maximal length and just staying feasible.
-In fact, the distinction may be even finer, for example it is possible to have $\diamfd_\Edges(f,d) > \diamfd_\Circuits(f,d) > \diamfd_f(f,d)$.
+In fact, the distinction may be even finer; it could a priori occur that $\diamfd_\Edges(f,d) > \diamfd_\Circuits(f,d) > \diamfd_\Feas(f,d)$.

 This is one of the many incentives to study Conjecture \ref{original} and leads to an interpretation as investigating why the Hirsch bound is violated for the combinatorial diameter.